Anthony Davis NBA Playoffs Player Props: Lakers vs. Grizzlies

-Anthony Davis and his Los Angeles Lakers teammates take the court versus the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:00 PM ET on Saturday.
+The Los Angeles Lakers, Anthony Davis included, take on the Memphis Grizzlies at 10:00 PM ET on Monday in the 2023 NBA Playoffs.

-With prop bets available for Davis, let's look at some stats and trends to assist you in making good predictions.
+If you'd like to place a wager on Davis' props, we break down his available ones, providing some stats and trends, below.

 Anthony Davis Prop Bets vs. the Grizzlies